ICT60220 Advanced Diploma of Information Technology (Cyber Security and Telecommunications Network Engineering)

 Pathways to Further Study

-The ICT60220 Advanced Diploma of Information Technology (Cyber Security and Telecommunications Network Engineering) not only equips students with advanced, industry-relevant technical skills, but also provides opportunities to transition into higher education.
+Graduates of the ICT60220 Advanced Diploma of Information Technology (Cyber Security and Telecommunications Network Engineering) may progress to higher education studies in ICT, such as: